ADaMiller14/Pi-In-the-Sky/README.md

 __Febuary 11 - Day 18__

 We connected the servo and finished the code!
 We also commented it and re-arranged the wiring to save space and about 50g.

+__Febuary 13 - Day 19__

+We spent the day debugging the code, because when the code is finished, it is never actually finished.